-The awards are:
+The 2021 awards are:

 - Migraine Clinical Outcome Assessment System (MiCOAS) – This project will develop and standardize a core set of endpoints and related COAs for use across migraine clinical trials.
 The team of investigators, led by RJ Wirth, Ph.D., M.A., at Vector Psychometric Group and Richard Lipton M.D., at Albert Einstein College of Medicine, will conduct patient-centered qualitative research to further inform COA development and ensure the patient experience is captured and that endpoints address symptoms that are most important to patients suffering from migraines.
 The investigators expect that their work will advance the development and approval of migraine treatments.
 Additional information on this project, and milestone documents can be found on the project website.

 - Clinical Outcome Assessments for Acute Pain Therapeutics in Infants and Young Children (COA APTIC) – This project, led by Kanecia Zimmerman M.D., M.P.H., and Bryce Reeve Ph.D., M.A., at Duke University, will identify COAs and endpoints for use when developing acute pain therapeutics in infants and young children, primarily those 0-2 years.
 The team will engage with patients, caregivers and clinicians to identify meaningful outcomes for acute pain clinical trials and will further research potential clinician-, observer-, and patient-reported COAs in a prospective trial among infants and young children.
 The investigators expect that their work will facilitate the development of treatments that provide safe and effective pain management in infants and young children.
 Additional information on this project, and milestone documents can be found on the project website.

 - Northwestern University Clinical Outcome Assessment Team (NUCOAT) – This project will develop and validate COAs with applicability across a range of chronic conditions that assess physical function using patient-reported and performance outcomes.
 The team of investigators, led by David Cella Ph.D., M.A., at Northwestern University, will research a full range of physical function severity.
 The investigators expect their work to result in core physical function outcome sets that measure the full range of physical function severity with potential generalizability across conditions.
 Additional information on this project, and milestone documents can be found on the project website.

 For more information on these awards please query the NIH RePORTER database.